Share Classes and Sales Charge FAQ

 - The money is reinvested in an account with the same registration.

 If you are reinvesting money which represented a direct investment to a money market fund, into any of our other funds, a sales charge will apply.

 See your financial professional or your fund’s prospectus for details.

-Class C shares automatically convert to Class F-1 shares in the first month of the 10–year anniversary of the purchase date.
+- Class C shares automatically convert to Class A shares in the month of the 8-year anniversary of the purchase.
 This is a nontaxable event that reduces the annual expenses you pay going forward.
-The new F-1 share account will have the same registration as the C share account.
-A proportionate amount of dividends will be exchanged into the F-1 share account.
+The new Class A share account will have the same registration as the C share account.
+A proportionate amount of dividends will be exchanged into the Class A share account.

-Eligible Class 529-C shares, effective December 1, 2017, will automatically convert to 529-A shares before the end of their 10-year anniversary month.
+- Eligible Class 529-C shares will automatically convert to 529-A shares in the month of their 5-year anniversary.
 This change ultimately benefits 529-C shareholders as they will incur lower 12b-1 expenses after conversion.

 To help ensure you are able to take advantage of Class A share sales charge discounts to reduce the cost of owning fund shares, American Funds does not allow purchases of Class C shares when Class A shares might be a more cost–effective option.
 Class C share investors will benefit from reduced sales charges available on Class A shares for investments of $500,000 or more, potentially making Class A shares a more cost–effective alternative for them.

 Investors in Class 529-C shares may invest into their CollegeAmerica account until the balance (including any earnings) reach $500,000.